perpetio/flutter_ble/README.md

 # Flutter GoPro BLE demo app

-This app is demo how to connect flutter app with GoPro camera.
+This app is a demo how to connect flutter app with GoPro camera.

 ## Video preview